adamcrosby/iosconfigfetch/README.md

 								Protocol for console connection

 		  Misc.
 Options:
-			--keyfile=KEYFILE   RSA Private Keyfile for use with SSH connection --timeout=TIMEOUT   Optional timeout value for use with older, slower hardware
+			--keyfile=KEYFILE   RSA Private Keyfile for use with SSH connection (IOS 15+ only) --timeout=TIMEOUT   Optional timeout value for use with older, slower hardware
 			-s                  Disable printed output/status messages, and only